awsdocs/amazon-chime-user-guide/doc_source/blur-background.md

 + The feature doesn't recognize hats or other headwear, so it may blur them\.

 **Providing feedback**
-If you have any feedback on this feature, leave a comment in the online form that appears when you leave a meeting, or work with your AWS IT Administrator to file a ticket with AWS support\.
+If you have any feedback on this feature, leave a comment in the online form that appears when you leave a meeting, or work with your AWS IT Administrator to file a ticket with AWS Support\.